 “The Top Five Regrets of the Dying” – Regret Number Four

-I’m writing this, but at the same time I myself am not in touch with many of my old friends.
-And it’s not that I don’t care, sometimes it’s just the matter of time (it’s physically impossible for me now to stay in touch with everyone).
+I’m writing this, but at the same time, I myself am not in touch with many of my old friends.
+And it’s not that I don’t care, sometimes it’s just a matter of time (it’s physically impossible for me now to stay in touch with everyone).
 But sometimes it’s about something else, too.

 I go for quality over quantity.
 Remember that you change (at least I hope you do) and some of your friends don’t – or else, they don’t want you to change.
 So you have to decide.
 And sometimes you just have to let them go (it’s very difficult, btw).
 As I said recently – give what you get.
 And then take care of the friends you’ve chosen.
 Don’t forget about those who give you love and support.
 You’ll need each other, so make sure they are on the top of your priority list.